hamdouni/myDwm/README.md

 * Multimedia keys pilot moc "music on console" (shell script myMocp)
 * Volume keys pilot PulseAudio (shell script pavol)

+## Screen Layout

+You can configure your screen layout by placing a shell file "main.sh" in the folder ".screenlayout" in your home directory.
+If the file exists, it will be executed at xinit, and if not, there is a minimal fall back inside the .xinitrc file.

+*TIPS* : you can use arandr to generate the correct screen layout shell command.

 ## Make and install

 ```sh